An Organized Student is a More Successful Student

 Check out one or more of the lists below, but please keep in mind that you won’t need all of the listed items.
 I suggest checking out a few lists to jog your memory, but your best bet is to create your own lists of items that you actually use on a daily basis.

-SallieMae College Answers – Packing for College Checklist
+SallieMae College, What to Pack for College Checklist

 Heading Out of State and Travel Space Limited?
 Watch for my next blog post; “The Traveling Student”